A Nondisclosure Agreement

 Generally speaking, a nondisclosure agreement should also state the obligations and duties of the party receiving the confidential information.
 These duties include holding and maintaining the confidentiality of the information, and can also limit the receiving party's power to use the information.

 Many NDAs set a time period during which the receiving party must maintain the secrecy of the information.
-This time period can be set by dictating a number of years ("the receiving party shall not disclose the confidential information for a period of five years from the date of this agreement,"), or it can be set by a future event ("the receiving part shall not disclose the confidential information until the holding party sells Product X on the open market.")
+This time period can be set by dictating a number of years or it can be set by a future event.

 Using nondisclosure agreements is a great way to help protect your company's valuable trade secrets and intellectual property.
-Make sure your NDA is legally enforceable and appropriately used by contacting an intellectual property attorney to help you draft your agreement.
+Make sure your NDA is legally enforceable and appropriately used by contacting a professional to help you draft your agreement.
 Contact a local attorney for a free initial review of your nondisclosure agreeement and to learn how they can help keep your confidential information private.